 Leadership requires mutual trust but also the courage to talk truth.
 It is with constant amazement when I learn a “leader” is hesitant to have tough conversations about attitude or performance.
-It is even more shocking when I learn they keep performance files on direct reports that are discussed at annual or semi-annual performance reviews.
+It is even more shocking when I discover they keep performance files on direct reports that are discussed at annual or semi-annual performance reviews.

 If you find yourself in that rare situation where an employee refuses your coaching and training and continues to make avoidable mistakes you owe them the respect to help them redirect their careers elsewhere.
-Your employees know when they are under-performing and they expect you to confront them with this information.
-To delay this conversation allows them to build up their immune system and create their defense mechanisms so when the situation becomes untenable a scene can ensue.
+Your employees know when they are under-performing, and they expect you to confront them with this information.
+To delay this conversation allows them to build up their immune system and create their defense mechanisms so when the situation becomes untenable, a scene can ensue.

 A leader’s job is to help employees find success, whether it is as part of your team or with a team somewhere else.
 Don’t spend unnecessary time and unnecessary stress over an employee that is not in the right situation.
 Help them become expert in their role or find a position at which they can excel.